Holcombe Grammar School

 Holcombe Grammar School (formerly Chatham Grammar School for Boys) is a grammar school with academy status in Chatham, Kent, England.
-It is a selective school.
-From the 2017-18 academic year, the school planned to become co-educational and remain selective in the lower school.
-This was blocked - and later approved - by the Department for Education with co-educational admission desired for the 2018/19 school year.
-The school has changed name in advance of becoming co-educational and plans to change all references from "Chatham Grammar School for Boys" to "Holcombe Grammar School" over academic year 2016/17.
+They are part of Thinking Schools Academy Trust.
+Holcombe is a selective school.
+From the 2017–18 academic year, the school planned to become co-educational and remain selective in the lower school.
+This was blocked – and later approved – by the Department for Education with co-educational admission desired for the 2018/19 school year.
+In September 2026, they will become mixed alongside Fort Pitt and Chatham Grammar, joining Rainham Mark as mixed grammar schools.
+The school has changed name in their advanced plans of becoming co-educational and plans to change all references from "Chatham Grammar School for Boys" to "Holcombe Grammar School" over academic year 2016/17.

 History

-The school’s history is believed to be from 1817, but its formal history began in 1913 with the establishment of Chatham Junior Technical School to train young men aged 13 – 16 for careers as artificers in the Royal Navy and in the Royal Dockyard School (later College) as engineers.
+The school's history is believed to be from 1817, but its formal history began in 1913 with the establishment of Chatham Junior Technical School to train young men aged 13 – 16 for careers as artificers in the Royal Navy and in the Royal Dockyard School (later College) as engineers.
 The School evolved to become a centre of academic excellence as Chatham Grammar School for Boys, offering GCSE and A Levels as well as an Advanced Level Vocational Courses.
 The school moved to its current site in the 1920s, with its premises based around Holcombe Manor.
 After 1945 it became a specialist technical school (Chatham Technical School for Boys) and in 1982 it became a grammar school, Chatham Grammar School for Boys.
 In 2016 the school name was changed in preparation for the planned admission of girls throughout the school.
 After a consultation with pupils, staff and parents the name "Holcombe Grammar School" was selected.
 The local authority is now using this name.